philanc/he/README.md

 * parsing and encoding (CSV, ...)
 * unfinished junk

 This stuff is definitely NOT stable, and  NOT maintained.

-In addition, hezen.lua and henacl.lua require respectively luazen and luatweetnacl which are not available here for the moment.
+hezen.lua and henacl.lua require respectively [luazen](https://github.com/philanc/luazen) and [luatweetnacl](https://github.com/philanc/luatweetnacl) which are available here.

 License: MIT -- see the file LICENSE